 Transferring to the School of Architecture

-Although we welcome transfer applications to the School of Architecture, transfer admission is limited for several reasons:
+We welcome transfer applications to the School of Architecture.
+However, transfer admission is limited for several reasons:

-- We only accept transfer students to begin classes in the fall semester (not for the spring semester), and we do not offer architecture courses in the summer.
+- We only accept transfer students to begin classes in the fall semester (not for the spring semester), and we don't offer architecture courses in the summer.

 - Our curriculum is unique to our school’s NAAB-accredited degree program and consists of a specific sequence of co-requisite and pre-requisite coursework.